Discover more from Robert Roskam's Newsletter

 This solution is especially good for handling problems like "we can only test this on the 1st of the month” or “ we need to wait 24 hours to see what happens in the system”.
 If you can just do those on command, you can iterate faster on your solution.

-The way I’ve done this in the past for UIs is to have special area to go to allow users to set the time for the systems.
 For APIs, Stripe has possibly the most comprehensive solution to this problem I've seen available to developers to play with time for their tests.
 Plaid is another vendor with several options.

 Conclusion